MatthewLacerda2/news-hook/README.md

 - When and if a document comes that fulfills an alert, we send the alert via http request
-- It's a *natural-language triggered webhook*
+- It's a *natural-language webhook triggered by real-life news*

 # How to run: